meltaylor78/athboy/README.md

 ### <ins>User_Stories</ins>

 **As a parent;**
-- I want to find what clubs and activities there are in the local area that my children might be interested in joining.
+- I want to find out what clubs and activities there are in the local area that my children might be interested in joining.

 **As a resident;**
 - I would like to know more about Athboy and what events are going on in the area.

-**As a someone that is looking to move to Athboy;**
+**As someone that is looking to move to Athboy;**
 - What information can I find on Athboy like the history, what does the community offer, what clubs activities are there.
-Where is Athboy I will need to commute to my job.
+Where is Athboy?
+I will need to commute to my job.

+**As Someone still unsure;**
-As Someone still unsure, I have gone through the content in the Athboy site but I am unsure and have a question.
+- I have gone through the content in the Athboy site but I am unsure and have a question.

 ### <ins>Wireframes</ins>
 During the design phase of the project, with the above user stories in mind wireframes were developed to outline the layout the page would take.
-The wireframe for each page can be found at the below linksl
+The wireframe for each page can be found at the below links
 | Page | Link to Wirefram (pdf) |
 | --- | --- |
 | Index.html | https://app.box.com/s/gpi50qhpyuz7c2gmhctgbbh0674rxkua |